Learn About CHIP in Connecticut

 - A United States citizen or legal alien.

 - Able to meet the income qualifications.

 - Uninsured when applying for coverage.

 When applying for CHIP benefits, the petitioner must provide acceptable documentation to prove the CHIP candidate meets these basic requirements for the program.
-To learn more about eligibility requirements for CHIP, you can download our comprehensive guide today.
+To learn more about requirements for CHIP, you can download our free guide today.